 Nyabila* (21) and Athieu* (2) in the mother and baby room at the Concern Worldwide Nutrition Clinic in a POC in Juba, South Sudan (Photo: Abbie Trayler-Smith / Concern Worldwide; names changed to protect the identity of individuals)

-Challenges persist for women who return
+5. Challenges persist for women who return

 Social roles and statuses follow women through displacement into their return.
 Women who survive violence associated with war may also face particular stigma, as they are often seen as responsible for the violence they experience.

-“A lethal combination of impunity for perpetrators and deep-rooted inequality and discrimination means that gender-based violence, including sexual violence against women and girls, is not taken seriously as a crime, nor is its devastating impact addressed,” Caroline Atim, director of the South Sudan Women with Disabilities Network, said to the UN Security Council in 2021.
+“A lethal combination of impunity for perpetrators and deep-rooted inequality and discrimination means that gender-based violence, including sexual violence against women and girls, is not taken seriously as a crime, nor is its devastating impact addressed,” Caroline Atim, director of the South Sudan Women with Disabilities Network, told the UN Security Council in 2021.

 Gender equality is a challenge in South Sudan, where even before the current conflict violence against women and girls was considered socially acceptable.
 This means that ending the epidemic of GBV that accompanies conflict in the country means first shifting mindsets and undoing centuries of harmful traditions so that South Sudanese people can first agree that perpetrators must be held to account.

-Gender equality is the key to lasting peace
+6. Gender equality is the key to lasting peace

 A 2015 UN Women report provides several links between gender equality and conflict, concluding that “women’s participation is key to sustainable peace.”
 When women are witnesses, signatories, mediators, and/or negotiators in a peace process, the agreement is 20% more likely to last at least two years.
 Even better, this likelihood increases over time: Peace treaties that include women in the process in a meaningful way are 35% more likely to last 15 years.